-PURPOSE AND CONTENTS OF THIS MAP

-The designations shown on this motor vehicle use map (MVUM) were made by the responsible official pursuant to 36 CFR 212.51; are effective as of the date on the front cover of this MVUM; and will remain in effect until superceded by next year's
+PURPOSE AND CONTENTS OF THIS MAP The designations shown on this motor vehicle use map (MVUM) were made by the responsible official pursuant to 36 CFR 212.51; are effective as of the date on the front cover of this MVUM; and will remain in effect until superceded by next year's

-MVUM.
-This MVUM shows the National Forest System roads, National Forest System trails, and the areas on National Forest System lands in the Deschutes National Forest that are lesignated for motor vehicle use pursuant to 36 CFR 212.51.
-This MVUM also identifies the vehicle classes allowed on each route and in each area; and any seasonal restrictions that apply on those routes and in those areas.
+It is the responsibility of the user to acquire the current MVUM.
+This MVUM shows the National Forest System roads, National Forest System trails, and the areas on National Forest System lands in the Deschutes National Forest that are designated for motor vehicle use pursuant to 36 CFR 212.51. his MVUM also identifies the vehicle classes allowed on each route and in each area; and any seasonal restrictions that apply on those routes and in those areas.
 Designation of a road, trail, or area for motor vehicle use by a particular class of vehicle under 36 CFR 212.51 should not be interpreted as encouraging or inviting use or implying that the road, trail or area is passable, actively maintained, or safe for travel.
-Motor vehicle designations include parking along routes when it is safe to do so and when not causing damage to conditions and natural events may render designated routes and trails impassable for extended periods.
+Motor vehicle designations include parking along routes when it is safe to do so and when not causing damage to National Forest System resources.
+Seasonal weather conditions and natural events may render designated routes and trails impassable for extended periods.
 Designated areas may contain dangerous or impassable terrain.
 Many designated roads and trails may be passable only by high-clearance vehicles or four-wheel-drive vehicles.
 Maintenance of designated roads and trails will depend on available resources, and many may receive little maintenance.
 This motor vehicle use map identifies those roads, trails, and areas designated for the motor vehicle use under 36 CFR 212.51 for the purpose of enforcing the prohibition at 36 CFR 261.13.
 This is a limited purpose.
-The other public roads are shown for information and navigation purposes only and are not subject to designation under the Forest Service travel management These designations apply only to National Forest System roads, National Forest System trails, and areas on National Forest System lands.
+The other public roads are shown for information and navigation purposes only and are not subject to designation under the Forest Service travel management regulation.
+These designations apply only to National Forest System roads, National Forest System trails, and areas on National Forest System lands.

-It Is prohibited to possess or operate a motor vehicle on National Forest System lands on the Deschutes National
+PROHIBITIONS It is prohibited to possess or operate a motor vehicle on National Forest System lands on the Deschutes National Forest other than in accordance with these designations